Root Cause Analysis Definition

 To get to the root cause of equipment failure and streamline production, organizations often use a combination of the Five Whys Technique and the Lean Sigma Strategy (more on those in a moment).

 When conducting RCA, cross-functional teams must work together to understand the problem from all viewpoints.
-This ensures an all-round solution is developed to deal with the problem.
+This ensures an all-around solution is developed to deal with the problem.
 Industries that most commonly use RCA include telecommunications, manufacturing, nuclear energy, aviation, rail transport, and healthcare.

 Examples of Root Cause Analysis